 To understand key trends, Download Sample Report

-The United States is anticipated to have a major share during the forecast period, due to the presence of many HNWIs, increasing demand for newer generation aircraft, and the evolution of new aircraft ownership models have propelled the business prospects of the market players in the US.
+The United States is anticipated to have a major share during the forecast period, due to the presence of many HNWIs, increasing demand for newer generation aircraft, and the evolution of new aircraft ownership models have propelled the business prospects of the market players in the United States.
 Also, the growth of tourism in this region is mainly driving the market.
-Charter services are expanding their routes and presence which is attributing the growth of the market.
-Additionally,to fulfil the demand of consumers in this region, air-charter operations have undertaken a fleet-modernization initiative, which has resulted in the dispersal of several contracts for procuring new business jets.
+Charter services are expanding their routes and presence, which is attributing the growth of the market.
+Additionally, to fulfill the demand of consumers in this region, air-charter operations have undertaken a fleet-modernization initiative, which has resulted in the dispersal of several contracts for procuring new business jets.
 For instance, in October 2019, Embraer SA signed USD 1.4 billion deal with Flexjet, a leading charter operator in the US, for delivering the Praetor Jets, and Phenom 300.
-The aircraft modernizations plans are enhancing the market growth as well.
+The aircraft modernization plans are enhancing market growth as well.
 For instance, in December 2019, United Airlines planned to replace some of its aging Boeing 757s and 767s with newer generation aircraft like Boeing 787 or long-range A321LR.
-This can be attributed to the growth in air passenger traffic and airline companies are mainly focusing on passenger travel experience.
-Additionally, purchasing of new business jet models that can offer more comfort, range, and space, at lower costs is driving the market growth.
+This can be attributed to the growth in air passenger traffic, and airline companies are mainly focusing on the passenger travel experience.
+Additionally, purchasing new business jet models that can offer more comfort, range, and space at lower costs drives market growth.
 Such developments are expected to help the growth of the market in the region in the years to come.

 To understand geography trends, Download Sample Report.

-As the market competition is high, aircraft OEMs are working toward the development of new aircraft models that can offer more comfort, range, and space, at lower costs.
-In January 2020, Embraer SA announced that its Phenom 300E had become the first single-pilot jet to reach Mach 0.80 and receives performance, comfort, and technology enhancements, which include predictive wind shear and a runway overrun awareness and alerting system, and the noise-reduction improvements lower overall in-flight.
+As the market competition is high, aircraft OEMs are working toward developing new aircraft models that can offer more comfort, range, and space, at lower costs.
+In January 2020, Embraer SA announced that its Phenom 300E had become the first single-pilot jet to reach Mach 0.80 and receives performance, comfort, and technology enhancements, including predictive wind shear and a runway overrun awareness and alerting system, and the noise-reduction improvements lower overall in-flight.
 The emergence of charter flights is also bolstering the demand for general aviation aircraft in North America.
 Such developments are envisioned to render a favorable growth environment for the market in focus during the forecast period.

 1.1 Study Assumptions